![]() |

 In beginning, I will beg the indulgence of any reader skilled in math or logic, who doesn't require all the instructional details provided.
 Bear with me.

 This enquiry will not teach you how to calculate such things as the likelihood that a suit will split 2-2; those sorts of numbers are derived from a complicated formula involving factorials and permutations, so they are not the stuff of late-hour computations at the pub.
-In any case, such figures are readily available from tables in the Encyclopedia of Bridge or elsewhere.
+In any case, such figures are readily available from tables in the Encyclopedia of Bridge and elsewhere.

 Note: those a priori values are totally accurate only in the context of all possible distributions.
 In real life, the odds are skewed by factors gleaned from the bidding and discovered in the play.
 For example, is the 3-3 heart split really a 36% chance?
 Answer: it depends.
 If your left-hand opponent has eight red cards to your right-hand opponent's four, then the odds are roughly 9 to 5 that RHO has any particular card in a black suit (there being that ratio of room in the hand for non-red cards).
 This skews the chances of an even division of the hearts.
-The stated 9 to 5 ratio is inexact as well; the actual odds involve those aforementioned formulas as applied to the permutations of each opponent's non-spades.
+The stated 9-to-5 ratio is inexact as well; the actual odds involve those aforementioned formulas as applied to the permutations of each opponent's non-spades.
 For our purposes, however, the published figures are plenty close enough, and we shall treat them as such.
 What's a percentage point or two among friends?

 What we can do is to determine a guideline for combining already known values, as specified by an appropriate (logic) statement describing the conditions for success of a contract.
 Translating logical relationships into mathematical terms is what this section is all about.
 Every logical statement has an algebraic equivalent.
 Three such relationships are essential to our study.